joeyhodge/Gaming-History/3d-reengine/2021_03_31_introduction_to_macro_plugin_in.md

 * It's a nice scream!
 * Communicate the detailed work flow!
-* Let's make materials that people will not make mistakes!
+* Let's make specifications that people will not make mistakes!
 * (Maybe I make a mistake, but I'll point it out at any time)